voteamerica/backend/docker/README.md

 docker-compose -f ./compose/full-stack-local/docker-compose-local-fullstack.yml up
 ```

-## 2) Automated Testing
+## Automated Testing
-NOTE: app will not execute correctly in the standard browser, see the vnc steps below
+NOTE: app will not execute correctly in the standard browser, see the VNC steps below

+There are three types, depending on whether it is required to override the code in github repos with code on the local machine.

-### a) Use github repos (ignores any local code)
+### 1) Github repos only - ignores any local code

 #### Create specific machines (if required)
 E.g. for specific front-end, node app, db or test-runner repo branches.